Amtrak LD Trains (Part 2 of 3)

 Texas Eagle & Sunset Limited combined route overview (Courtesy of Wikipedia)

-See the full Texas Eagle schedule below.
+See the full Texas Eagle schedule by clicking and scrolling below.
 Thanks to the Rail Passengers Association for providing the schedule since Amtrak seems to have gone away from publishing timetables.
 While it is a great guideline, always be sure to confirm times with Amtrak prior to making plans.

 #29/30 Capitol Limited